ob-fun-ws17/studienarbeit-flojo/README.md

-# Webby - The declarative Webserve
+# Webby - The declarative Webserver

 Webby is a Webserver, entirely written in Haskell.
 Which makes it cool, because it works functional!